yggilabs/games/Combating Combat.md

 <li>Make use of under utilized character details.</li>
 </ul>
 <h2 id="when-to-use-these-rules">When to use these rules</h2>
-<p>If you want to provide some rules structure to the encounters that aren’t covered by the combat rules.</p>
+<p>If you want to provide some rules structure to the encounters that aren't covered by the combat rules.</p>
 <p>If the encounter is covered by the combat rules but, its not important or interesting enough to spend much time on.</p>
 <blockquote>
 <p><strong>Simplified Combat Encounters</strong></p>